DonovanLoSg/cleaning-dsolutions/README.md

 #### Images

 _background image_
-A background iamge is specially selected to project a clean home image.
+A background image is specially selected to project a clean home image.
-The image is able to cover the whole screen with it's high resolutions.
+The image is able to cover the whole screen with its high resolutions.

 A smaller version of the image is used when displaying on mobile devices.